NickKelly1/graphql-typescript-server/readme.md

 As always with GraphQL, we provide a root Query type for reading and root Mutation type for updating.

-Due to NodeJS module resolution and the cyclic nature of graph data structures, we run into [import races](https://nodejs.org/api/modules.html#modules_cycles) when node resolves our program.
+Due to NodeJS module resolution and the cyclic nature of graph data structures, we run into [import races](https://nodejs.org/api/modules.html#modules_cycles) when Node resolves our program.
 To get around this, the [graphql](https://www.npmjs.com/package/graphql) library lets us define fields as Thunks.
 Instead of defining a field object, we define a function that returns the field object.
 After all circular modules are resolved by node, the GraphQL server can resolve the fields and the schema.

 ```TypeScript
 /**